Secure Cloud Document Storage and Encryption

 No. We only protect PDF files.

-How does Locklizard secure files?
+How does Locklizard secure file sharing work?

 - The contents of your files are encrypted using the AES (Advanced Encryption Standard) algorithm and DRM controls are applied.
 File encryption is done on your desktop using a Writer app.